potassco/viasp/docs/viasp/pythonapi.rst

 Quickstart script
 =================

+Besides the ``viasp`` command line tool, viASP can also be run from a simple python scripts.
-viASP consists of two parts, its frontend Dash component and the backend Flask server.
-Both need to be started and intialized on the local machine before each use.
+Note that both the server and the client need to be started and initialized by the script at each use.

-There are multiple ways, besides the command line, to quickly start all parts of viASP while remaining in control of the program flow.
-The following example shows how to start viASP from a simple python script.
+A custom script has the advantage of closer control over the program flow and the ability to fully use viASP's python API.

 Run the script at ``examples/quickstart.py`` to start viASP with a given encoding.